pelithne/k8s/workshop.md

   <img width="50%" height="75%" hspace="0" src="./media/import-repo-2.png">
 </p>

 When the import is finished, you will have your own version of the repository in Azure Devops.
-The part that you will work with in this part of the tutorial are located in the ```àpplication````folder.
+The parts that you will work with in this part of the tutorial are located in the ````application```` folder.

 ### Connect Azure and Azure DevOps